had-nu/appsec-framework/README.md

-# Application Security Framework
+# Application Security Framework (ASF)

 ## Context

-*This repository is the result of my master's project aimed at creating an application security framework for implementing a comprehensive strategy to integrate secure practices throughout the software development lifecycle (SDLC).
+*This repository is the outcome of my master's project aimed at creating an Application Security Framework for implementing a comprehensive strategy to integrate secure practices throughout the software development lifecycle (SDLC).
 The project was developed in the context of the automotive retail sector, within a company with low security maturity.*

 ## Repository Purpose